Shoot! (manga)

 Shoot! (シュート!, Shūto) is a Japanese manga series written and illustrated by Tsukasa Ōshima.
 It was published in Kodansha's Weekly Shōnen Magazine between 1990 and 2003.
-The story revolves around a boy named Toshihiko Tanaka, who has just started at Kakegawa High School in order to play association football with his idol, Yoshiharu Kubo.
-Toshi's friends are not interested in playing football again this year until he convinces them to join the team.
-Soon, the team will enter the All-Japan High School Championship.
+The story revolves around a boy named Toshihiko Tanaka, who had just started at Kakegawa High School in order to play association football with his idol, Yoshiharu Kubo.
+Toshi's friends were not interested in playing football again until he convinces them to join the team and soon the team would enter the All-Japan High School Championship.

-A 58-episode anime television series adaptation titled Aoki Densetsu Shoot! (蒼き伝説　シュート!) was produced by Toei Animation and broadcast between November 7, 1993 and December 25, 1994, on Fuji Television.
+A 58-episode anime television series adaptation titled Aoki Densetsu Shoot! (蒼き伝説　シュート!) was produced by Toei Animation and broadcast between November 7, 1993, and December 25, 1994, on Fuji Television.
 A brand-new original anime television series by EMT Squared and Magic Bus titled Shoot!
 Goal to the Future (シュート！Goal to the Future) aired from July 2 to September 24, 2022, on AT-X, Tokyo MX, TV Shizuoka, ytv, BS NTV, and BS Fuji.
-Noriyuki Nakamura directed the series, with Junichi Kitamura serving as assistant director, Mitsutaka Hirota writing the scripts, and Yukiko Akiyama designing the characters.
-Crunchyroll has licensed the series.
+Noriyuki Nakamura directed the series alongside Junichi Kitamura serving as assistant director, Mitsutaka Hirota writing the scripts, and Yukiko Akiyama designing the characters.
+Crunchyroll streamed the series.

 A side story volume centered around Yoshiharu Kubo was released in 1994.

 Shoot! won the 1994 Kodansha Manga Award for the shōnen category.